-In Section \ref{sec:integr_frame} we investigate the frame equations and compute the boundaries of the self-associated cones.

-We show that every solution of the frame equation defines an invariant quadratic form $B$.
-Together with the automorphisms $\Sigma,T$ generating the dihedral symmetry group of the cone this form $B$ composes a compatible triple (Definition \ref{comp_triple} in Section \ref{sec:pair} of the Appendix) defined by a specific relation (Lemmas \ref{B_radial} and \ref{B_transl}).

-Since the frame equations cannot be integrated in closed form, we have to resort to an analysis of the asymptotics of the moving frame $F(z)$ as the argument $z$ tends to the boundary of the domain.
-Here $z$ tends to the boundary of $M$ along radial lines in the rotational case and along horizontal lines in the translational case.
-Since the affine sphere is asymptotic to the boundary of the corresponding cone, the moving frame will diverge.
-In order to capture its asymptotics we shall employ the technique of \emph{osculating frames} which has been introduced in \cite{DumasWolf15}.

-We compare the moving frame $F$ with another diverging unimodular matrix $V$ such that the ratio $G = FV^{-1}$ remains finite and has a well-defined limit as the argument tends to the boundary.
-In \cite{DumasWolf15} the matrix $V$ was the moving frame of another affine sphere, but in our case it does not have a geometric interpretation in general.
-The matrix $V$ is chosen such that one column of the ratio $G$ and a suitably scaled multiple of the position vector $f$ tend to the same non-zero point in the considered limit.
+In Section \ref{sec:integr_frame} we integrate the frame equations and compute pieces of the boundary of the self-associated cones.
+In order to capture the asymptotics of the moving frame at the boundary of the domain we shall employ the technique of \emph{osculation maps} which has been introduced in \cite{DumasWolf15}.
+We compare the moving frame $F$ with an explicit diverging unimodular matrix $V$ such that the ratio $G = FV^{-1}$ has a finite limit as the argument tends to the boundary.
+The matrix $V$ is chosen such that the last column of $G$ and a suitably scaled multiple of the position vector $f$ tend to the same non-zero point in the considered limit.
 This point must be a boundary point of the cone.